 Sensing technologies are widely used to monitor industrial equipment (during operation).
 But how useful are IoT-related technologies for asset maintenance in commercial buildings?
 In this article, we’ll look at how sensor data can improve building maintenance effectiveness, from asset monitoring and alerts to smart building predictive maintenance.

-Reactive, preventive, and predictive maintenance approaches
+Reactive, preventive, and smart building predictive maintenance approaches

 Which maintenance approach to choose for your facilities?
 Non-critical items in a building can run to failure without causing major issues.
 These are usually also quick and inexpensive to replace (light bulbs, for instance).
 For more critical assets, money spent on preventive maintenance will almost always be less than the costs you incur due to actual failures, unplanned downtime, and corrective interventions.
 For building components that are not very susceptible to sudden, unforeseen breakdowns, preventive, planned maintenance, is an adequate strategy.
 Preventive maintenance intervals are time- or usage-based, and the optimal maintenance frequency is determined using standards, experience, and instructions from equipment manufacturers.
 Planned maintenance tries to strike a balance between too much maintenance (excessive cost) and too little maintenance (downtime, bad SLA) based on ‘average’ performance.